pagekey/education/184-Publish-NPM-Package/README.md

 Press ENTER to open in the browser...
 ```

-Now we can upload it with:
+Now we can upload it with `npm publish --access public`.
+Without `--access public`, it will try to make a private package.
+That's a paid feature, so you'll need to pay if you want to do that!
+(Or self-host your own package registry - a topic for a future video perhaps!)

 ```bash
 $ npm publish --access public